 Are You Ready to Buy a Home?

-Each year, millions of people consider buying their first home or buying another home.
-When the interest rates are low, it makes it more affordable to buy a home.
+Each year, millions of Americans consider buying their first home or buying another home.
+When the interest rates are low, it makes this transaction much more affordable.

-If you are planning to buy a home, you need to start saving your money and have enough for a down payment and closing costs.
-It’s never too early to start.
-The down payment is can range from 3% to 20% of the price or the value of the house, but your mortgage agent will be able to help you with the best deal for you.
-If you do not have a mortgage agent or bank you are working with, just ask us.
-With our experience as an Orlando property management company along with other local dealings, we can assist as well as recommend top banks in Orlando.
+If you’re planning to buy a home, you need to start saving your money and have enough for a down payment and closing costs.
+It’s never too early to start savings.
+The down payment can range from 3% to 20% of the price or the value of the house, but your mortgage agent will be able to help you with the best deal for you.

 Closing costs normally run around 3.5% of the purchase price.
-You will receive an preliminary HUD which will be an estimate of the costs before closing.
-In some situations your Realtor® will be able to negotiate that some of the closing costs are paid for by the seller!
+You will receive a preliminary HUD, which will be an estimate of the costs before closing.
+In some situations, your Realtor® will be able to negotiate that some of the closing costs are paid for by the seller!

 When you start your search for your first home, you and your Realtor® will need to do some research.
-You will need to speak with a mortgage agent first.
+You’ll need to speak with a mortgage agent first.
 They will be able to provide you with a pre-approval letter for the amount you qualify.
-You can then determine the amount you are willing to spend on a home based off the monthly payments.
+You can then determine the amount you are willing to spend on a home based on the monthly payments.

-Look for a Realtor®.
-The right person will help you to get the right home and the right mortgage.
-Find out if they know of reputable home inspectors and what lenders they work with.
-When you talk to your Realtor®, there will be terms used in real estate that you may not know the meaning.
+When you talk to your Realtor®, there will be terms used in real estate that you may not know the meaning of.
 Ask questions.
 Take notes.
 Make sure you understand the process.

 Shopping for Your New Home

-When shopping for your new home, it is easy to fall in love with the houses you see.
-Developments featuring new homes have them perfectly decorated and they are clean and smell new.
-Older homes are clean and though they may not be decorated to your taste, they can be enticing.
+It’s easy to fall in love with all the houses you see.
+Developments featuring new homes have them perfectly decorated, and they are clean and smell new.
+Older homes are clean, and though they may not be decorated to your taste, they can be enticing.

-Are there extras on your wish list?
 Can you afford a home with a swimming pool and/or a hot tub?
-You will need to budget extra costs for maintenance.
+Remember, you’ll need to budget extra costs for maintenance.

-You should establish a budget before your start looking at homes
+Establish a budget before your start looking at homes:

 - Determine how much you are qualified to spend.